danstiner/structlog/README.md

 ## Motivation

 Structured logging makes it easier to search and extract useful information from your logs.
 In Go this is usually accomplished by passing key-value pairs to your logger in addition to a string message.
-This library instead derives key names from a message format itself which gives concise and readable logging statements.
+This library instead embeddeds the key names in a message format string, an approach originally from the [Serilog](https://serilog.net/) library for C#.

 ## Example